sintel-dev/Zephyr/README.md

 ## 5. Modeling

 Once we have the feature matrix, we can train a model using the Zephyr interface where you can train, infer, and evaluate a pipeline.
-First, we need to prepare our dataset for training such as imputed missing values.
+First, we need to prepare our dataset for training by creating ``X`` and ``y`` variables and one-hot encoding features.

 ```python3
 y = list(feature_matrix.pop('label'))
 X = pd.get_dummies(feature_matrix).values
 ```

-In this example, we will use an 'xgb'  pipeline.
+In this example, we will use an 'xgb' regression pipeline to predict total power loss.

 ```python3
 from zephyr_ml import Zephyr